 Timeshare sellers are notorious for getting people to attend sales presentations by offering free gifts, prizes, or vacations.
-In Mississippi, a developer or other person using a promotion to sell timeshares must clearly disclose that the promotional device is being used to sell timeshares, as well as disclose the date, year, and method by which all prizes will be awarded (Rule 8.11).
+In Mississippi, a developer or other person using a promotional device to sell timeshares must clearly disclose that the promotional device is being used to sell timeshares.
+The developer also has to disclose the date, year, and method by which all prizes will be awarded.
+(Mississippi Real Estate Commission, Rule 8.11.)

-In Mississippi, any timeshare seller, other than the developer and its regular employees, must be a licensed real estate broker or real estate salesperson (Rule 8.1).
+In Mississippi, any timeshare seller, other than the developer and its regular employees, must be a licensed real estate broker or real estate salesperson.
+(Mississippi Real Estate Commission, Rule 8.1.)

-In addition to monthly mortgage payments, timeshare owners are generally responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments."
+In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments."
 If you don't pay the assessments, the timeshare management entity can place a lien on the timeshare.
-In Mississippi, that entity may then foreclose an assessments lien in the same manner that a mortgage of real property is foreclosed (Rule 8.13).
-(Read about the Mississippi foreclosure process.)
-(For more information on timeshare assessment foreclosures, see Nolo’s article Can Timeshares Be Foreclosed for Nonpayment of Fees and Assessments?)
+In Mississippi, that entity may then foreclose an assessments lien in the same manner that a mortgage of real property is foreclosed.
+(Mississippi Real Estate Commission, Rule 8.13.)